Thomas Jefferson, Architect: Palladian Models, Democratic Principles, and the Conflict of Ideals

 First Floor, Special Exhibitions Gallery

-Thomas Jefferson, the third President of the United States and author of the Declaration of Independence, was also the most important architectural thinker of the young republic.
+Thomas Jefferson was the most important architectural thinker of the young republic.

 His designs for the Virginia State House, the University of Virginia and his home at Monticello established a new standard for America.
 Jefferson sought to convey ideals of liberty and democracy with architecture rooted in the classical tradition and the models of the Renaissance master Andrea Palladio.